SuffolkLITLab/docassemble-MAAffidavitDisclosingCareOrCustody/README.md

-# docassemble.MAAffidavitDisclosingCareOrCustody
+# A Docassemble interview for the Massachusetts Affidavit Disclosing Care or Custody

-Standalone version of the Affidavit Concerning Care or Custody
+This is a Docassemble interview to complete the Massachusetts Affidavit Disclosing Care or Custody forms online.
+The live interview can be found at [https://www.courtformsonline.org/dv/#careandcustory](https://www.courtformsonline.org/dv/#careandcustory).

-## Author

-System Administrator, admin@admin.com